Bumshakalaka/krAIna/README.md

 ## Install
 1. Clone the project.
-2. Create a virtual environment and install the requirements from requirements.txt `pip install -r requirements.txt`.
+2. Create a virtual environment `python3 -m venv .venv`
+3. install the requirements from requirements.txt `pip install -r requirements.txt`.
-3. Create a `.env` file and add:
+4. Create a `.env` (you can base on `.env.template`) file and add:
    1. `OPENAI_API_KEY=sk-...` - OpenAI API key
    2. `AZURE_OPENAI_ENDPOINT` + `AZURE_OPENAI_API_KEY` + `OPENAI_API_VERSION` - AzureAI API key if you'd like to use it
    3. `ANTHROPIC_API_KEY` - Anthropic API key if you'd like to use it
+   4. Tools providers API key
+5. Create `config.yaml` file based on `config.yaml.template` and modify if needed

 ---
 *Note*:
 By default, the highest priority has Azure OpenAI LLM, next OpeAI and the last Anthropic.